NofarCarmeli/nofarcarmeli.github.io/index.md

 ## Selected Publications

+* Nofar Carmeli, Shai Zeevi, Christoph Berkholz, Benny Kimelfeld and Nicole Schweikardt, [*Answering (Unions of) Conjunctive Queries using Random Access and Random-Order Enumeration*](https://arxiv.org/abs/1912.10704).
+In: The Symposium on Principles of Database Systems, PODS 2020.
 * Nofar Carmeli and Markus Kröll, [*Enumeration Complexity of Unions of Conjunctive Queries*](https://arxiv.org/abs/1812.03831).
 In: The Symposium on Principles of Database Systems, PODS 2019.
   * Won the PODS 2019 Best Student Paper Award.
   * Invited for a special issue of ACM Transaction on Database Systems (TODS) on selected publications from PODS 2019.